Tell Composer to allow the `drupal/core-recipe-unpack` plugin to run.

 Unpacking a recipe¶

-After it completes, verify the packages have been added to the site's composer.json
+After it completes, double-check that the packages have been added to the site's composer.json

 recipe-unpack